Skip to content

 Local File Inclusion

-• Main difference between Directory traversal and this attack is, here we’re able to execute commands remotely.
+• The main difference between Directory traversal and this attack is that we can execute commands remotely here.

 #At first we need